Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Enable-AzureADDirectoryRole.md

 The second command displays the contents of $InviterRole.

-The third command creates a **DirectoryRole** object, and then stores it in the $Role variable.

-The forth command modifies the **RoleTemplateId** property of $Role to be the role in $InviterRole.

-The final command enables the directory role in $Role.
+The final command enables the directory role in $InviterRole.

 ## PARAMETERS